Lincoln Hospital and Clinics want to ensure our patients and communities stay informed about Novel Coronavirus

 Please continue to see your primary care provider for your regularly scheduled visits.
 Do not neglect your healthcare needs.
 We are also making other adjustments to our services:

-- Davenport Clinic: The Davenport Clinic is open during our regular business hours, Monday - Friday, 9am - 4:30pm and Saturday, 10am-12pm.
+- Davenport Clinic: The Davenport Clinic is open during our regular business hours, Monday - Friday, 9am - 4:30pm.
 Appointments must be made prior to coming into the clinic; no walk-ins at this time.
 However, we are usually able to accommodate same-day appointments.
 Patients with respiratory symptoms will be sent to the curbside clinic on the west side of the Davenport Clinic.
 If you need other accommodations for your appointment, please let us know and we will do our best to accommodate your needs so you can continue your healthcare.
-All patients will be screened from their cars for COVID-19 symptoms upon arrival at our health campus in Davenport.
+All patients will be screened for COVID-19 symptoms upon entry to the clinic.
 If symptoms are present, the patient's healthcare provider will be notified and they will make a recommendation for care.

 - Reardan & Wilbur Clinics: The Reardan & Wilbur Clinics are open during regular business hours, Monday - Friday, 9am - 4:30pm.
 Appointments must be made prior to coming into the clinic; no walk-ins at this time.
 However, we are usually able to accommodate same-day appointments.
 Patients with respiratory symptoms will be send to the curbside clinic at the Davenport Clinic.
 If you need other accommodations for your appointment, please let us know and we will do our best to accommodate your needs so you can continue your healthcare.

 When you arrive for your appointment: